viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 {% endhighlight %}
 </details>

-:openmouth: What is the -c switch doing?
+:open_mouth: What is the -c switch doing?

 :computer: Get basic information about the assembly with TrinityStats.